The vertical jump test is an important test when it comes to athletes, especially in basketball and football.

 Created by Adam Folker, Vert Shock is the best vertical jump program for most players looking to increase their vertical.

-Adam’s program can be done from home because Vert Shock focuses on plyometrics, which means you will not need a weight room.
+Adam’s program can be done from home because Vert Shock focuses on plyometrics, so you will not need a weight room.

-Athletes from multiple levels and all over the world have seen eye-popping results with this system because Adam spent years perfecting it.
+Athletes from multiple levels worldwide have seen eye-popping results with this system because Adam spent years perfecting it.

 If you want to learn more, you can check out our full review of the vertical training program here.